 This model highlights the dynamic nature of leadership.

-In particular, leadership is a long-term process in which – in a very real and practical way – all actions have consequences, and "what goes around comes around."
+In particular, leadership is a long-term process in which – in a very real, practical way – all actions have consequences, and "what goes around comes around."

-Dunham and Pierce's Leadership Process Model helps you think about this, and understand why it's important to adopt a positive and long-term approach to leadership.
+Dunham and Pierce's Leadership Process Model helps you think about this, and understand why it's important to adopt a positive, long-term approach to leadership.

 We'll look at the model in this article, and we'll explore why it's so important to understand it.
-We'll also look at how you can apply the model's lessons to your own situation.
+We'll also see how you can apply the model's lessons to your own situation.

 The Leadership Process Model was developed by Randall B. Dunham and Jon Pierce, and was published in their 1989 book "Managing."
 You can see our interpretation of the model in figure 1, below.
 (We've redrawn this for clarity.)

 The model shows the relationship between four key factors that contribute to leadership success or failure.
 These are:

 The model shows the way in which the leader, the followers, and the context combine to affect the outcomes.
 It also shows how outcomes feed back to affect the leader, the followers, and the context.

 Most importantly, the model highlights that leadership is a dynamic and ongoing process.
 Therefore, it's important to be flexible depending on the context and outcomes, and to invest continually in your relationship with your followers.

 Accordingly, the model can also help you understand: